Unleash Your Inner Child — Think Big!

 Thinking bigger requires time.
 You need to consider options.
 You need peace to explore possibilities.
 Taking the time needed to really formulate and think carefully through your big ideas is the only way you’ll ever really get there.

 Make some “thinking” time in your schedule regularly.
 Protect this time jealously, so that others don’t pull you from it.
 Use that time to explore your ideas, brainstorm, and really let your imagination go.
 The more you practice this, the easier it will become.

 Look for Big Problems to Solve

 Big thinking comes in response to big problems.
 Problems are nothing but puzzles, and the bigger the problem, the more pieces to the puzzle.
 Embrace chances to solve big problems in all aspects of your life.
 This will help you cultivate the habit of mind to pick apart those problems to determine all the pieces, which will help you think about the great ideas that can solve them.

 Big Goals Should also be Smart

-One type of self-sabotage that is common when people start trying to think bigger is, they set their goals so unrealistically high that they can’t ever achieve them.
+One type of self-sabotage that is common when people start trying to think bigger is, that they set their goals so unrealistically high that they can’t ever achieve them.
 This leads to nothing but disappointment, which can cause you to stop trying to think bigger.
-Setting goals that are smart means they are high but not so high you can’t actually reach them.
-Especially when starting out, setting realistic yet lofty goals is a tightrope walk, so be sure you’re not setting yourself up to fail.
+Setting goals that are smart means they are high, but not so high you can’t actually reach them.
+Especially when starting, setting realistic yet lofty goals is a tightrope walk, so be sure you’re not setting yourself up to fail.

 Focus on Resilience